 Check out our latest progress video that provides a bird’s eye view of this expansive project site.

 Extending from the northern to the southern border, Interstate 35 bisects the State of Iowa and serves as a primary transportation corridor connecting the state with other locations throughout the Midwest.
 When I-35 was constructed in 1965, the City of Ankeny was barely a blip on the map with just over 1,000 people.
 Straddling the interstate on the north side of Des Moines, Ankeny has since ballooned into an almost 70,000-strong thriving community — and continues to grow to this day.

 The residential and commercial development that’s accompanied the area’s growing population has also led to an increase in traffic.
 With a limited number of interchanges moving traffic into and out of the community, intensive traffic congestion problems began to mount, particularly at the East 1st Street interchange, where severe crashes were becoming all too commonplace.

-A study completed by the Iowa DOT and the City of Ankeny proposed the following improvements:
+A study completed by the Iowa DOT, in conjunction with City of Ankeny personnel, proposed the following improvements:

-An Environmental Assessment completed in October 2015 concluded the project is necessary for safe and efficient travel with no significant social, economic or environmental impacts that would warrant an environmental impact statement.
-Due to the fact that Fourmile Creek is a sensitive urban stream, culverts and bridges are designed in accordance with DNR and DOT requirements to reduce upstream flooding.
+An environmental assessment completed in 2015 concluded this project wouldn’t result in significant social, economic, or environmental impacts that would further warrant an environmental impact statement.
+However, because Fourmile Creek is a sensitive urban stream, culverts and bridges were designed in accordance with DNR and DOT requirements to reduce upstream flooding issues.